Most Active Stories

 Baseball first saw the appearance of these motivational music makers in the 1940’s, at Wrigley Field in Chicago and Ebbets Field in Brooklyn--and many clubs followed suit.
 But by the 1990’s, most ballparks had done away with live organ players, or severely cut back their playing time.
 Instead they would turn to pre-recorded music--a lot of it rock, pop, and hip-hop--to play at inning breaks and crucial moments during the game.

 Recently though there’s been a bit of an organ renaissance-- and AT&T Park is one of the newest places you can hear the pipes play.
-For the last three years, Steve Hogan has played every day-game the Giants have at home.
+For the last five years, Steve Hogan has played every day-game the Giants have at home.

 Click the audio player above to listen to the full story.